Unit Study Supplement: Colorado Facts, U.S. 38th State

 More growth led to the Denver Pacific Railway in 1870, and Colorado finally became a state on November 7th, 1876.
 It was nicknamed the Centennial State because it became a state in honor of the 100th year of the Declaration of Independence.
 This occurred under the administration of President Ulysses S. Grant.

-The timeline below highlights important dates in the history of the Centennial State as well as interesting facts about Colorado.
+To increase your child’s love for online learning, they can study the timeline which includes highlights of important dates in the history of the Centennial State as well as interesting facts about Colorado.

 Anasazi, meaning “ancient ones,” first occupy Colorado.
 They are known for their basketmaking.